crdcamp/ml-learning-linear-regression-feature-engineering/README.md

 Some lighter requirements include learning cross-validation, using Scikit-Learn's `Pipeline` feature for cleaner code, and exploring some of the more simple methods of numeric transformations.
 More advanced numeric transformations will be explored on a case-by-case basis.

 To summarize, I'm preparing for a more thorough linear regression application where I attempt to get the errors as low as I possibly can.
 A thank you to any viewer who actually inspects the dull contents of this repository.
 At the end of the day, these really aren't the most exciting topics.

+**A note from future Christian:** Apologies for previous Christian's ignorance.
+He has no idea what feature engineering even really means.